Guide

 Can I get angel investment if my business is already established?

 Yes.
-While often associated with startups, angel investors also fund established businesses that need capital to grow, launch a new product, or expand into new markets.
-If you can show a strong track record and a clear plan for growth, you can still be an attractive prospect.
+Angels also fund established businesses that need capital to grow, launch products, or expand into new markets.
+A strong track record and clear growth plan make you an attractive prospect.

 Disclaimer